rails/rails/guides/source/2_3_release_notes.md

 ### HTTP Digest Authentication Support

 Rails now has built-in support for HTTP digest authentication.
-To use it, you call `authenticate_or_request_with_http_digest` with a block that returns the uses's password (which is then hashed and compared against the transmitted credentials):
+To use it, you call `authenticate_or_request_with_http_digest` with a block that returns the user's password (which is then hashed and compared against the transmitted credentials):

 ```ruby
 class PostsController < ApplicationController